More resources will be added as we continue to develop this page. (Most recent content update: May 24, 2023)

 Sponsors sometimes request information on protocols and plans related to safety in various context including in the laboratory, at field sites, or any off-campus work environment.
 The university has policies and procedures related to these topics which can be found in addition to other resources linked below.

-- Start here: Stanford EH&S website - central website for Stanford safety services and support which also includes information on training, standard operating procedures, and many safety related resources for the campus community
+- Start here: Stanford EH&S website - central website for Stanford safety services and support which also includes information on training, standard operating procedures, and many safety-related resources for the campus community

 - Stanford ORA template for NSF Plans for Safe and Inclusive Working Environments for Off-campus Research - an NSF-focused document with instructions, applicable University policy information, and fillable fields for PIs to complete their project-specific information